abajwa90/whiteboardapp/README.md

-# whiteboardapp
+# whiteboard
-This README file is for my whiteboard app made with Python and Tkinter.
+This README file is for my whiteboard tool made with Python and Tkinter.

 #### Future features
 - more pen sizes